Benihana Hibachi Steak and Mushrooms (Easy Copycat)

 What cuts of beef are best for hibachi?

-To make the best hibachi steak you will want to use a cut of beef that is tender and lean.
+To make the best hibachi steak, you will want to use a tender, lean cut of beef.
 Sirloin works very well, tenderloin also works well, it is tender and lean.

 Can you cook this hibachi steak recipe on a griddle?

-Ideally, you want to cook this steak over high heat on a griddle, but if you don’t have a griddle, you can use a skillet instead.
-I recommend either using a stainless steel skillet or a cast-iron skillet.
+Ideally, cook this steak over high heat on a griddle, but if you don’t have one, use a skillet instead.
+I recommend using either a stainless steel or a cast-iron skillet.
 You do not need to adjust the temperature for when you cook the steak in a frying pan.

 Complete your meal with these side dishes